coderefinery/python-progression/content/notebooks_to_scripts.md

 - Your notebook has exceeded your laptops capabilities and you want to migrate your workflow to a supercomputer with a scheduler such as SLURM
 - You run a complex process in the notebook needs to be optimized and profiled with the relevant tools (We will look at this more later in this course)

-Sometimes one also finds oneself in some common pitfalls due to deadlines or just poor planning (test code that turns into production code), these can be such as:
-- lack of linearity,
-- notebook becoming too long
--  Attempt at parallelization with duplicate notebooks, which make it hard to spot errors and maintain the code.

-I hope I have convinced you that notebooks are not always the best tool for the job.
 Although scripts are not the perfect tool either, they are still a powerful tool and allow for more flexibility and control.
-Let's move on to how we can convert a notebook to a script.

 ## Converting a notebook to a script